joelhawksley/identity/components/slides.md

 # [fit] Tests

-^ Before we start refactoring, we're going to need some tests.
+^ Before we start refactoring, we're going to need some tests so we can make sure we aren't breaking anything.

 ---